 In the case of Dedicated Servers (Managed and Self-Managed) that are combined to deliver a single service, the principle of an aggregated usage model can not be applied.
 When lumped together to service an ever-growing need, it is as though a “super-computer” is being created and the traffic quotas that are allocated to its parts are not subject to an aggregated usage model.
 In other words, it’s a new product with different product characteristics.

 Traffic routed between Colocation Racks and Self-Managed Servers:

 Traffic generated from a Colocation network that is destined for the internet should not be routed via a Self-Managed server or network.

-An example would be the hosting of a video processing system which requires a large number of servers to perform the required processing, including database, backup and redundancy servers.
+An example would be the hosting of a video processing system that requires a large number of servers to perform the required processing, including database, backup, and redundancy servers.
 Combining the quotas of all the servers used for this purpose into a single large quota is simply not feasible due to the loss that this would incur for HAIMSA IT.

 Other examples are: